 Filing your tax return will be different than in past years when you’re recently divorced with child(ren).
 The importance of letting the CRA know of your change in marital status right away is to determine if you are entitled to any of the following: Canada Child Benefit, GST/HST credit and provincial benefits.
 The good news is, since your ex-spouse’s income is no longer included when determining these benefits, there’s a good chance you’ll receive an increase in government benefits as long as your income stays the same.

-As a single parent of a minor child, you may be entitled to claim your child as an “eligible dependent,” often referred to as an “equivalent to spouse” credit.
+As a single parent of a minor child, you may be entitled to claim your child as an “eligible dependent,” often referred to as an “amount for an eligible dependant” credit.
 This large credit can be claimed for one qualifying child annually.
 If you have more than one child, you may choose which one to claim for this credit.
 You may also choose to claim one child one year and the other the following year.
 It’s important to note that any taxable income earned by the child is deducted from the credit dollar for dollar so it’s generally better to designate the younger child as an eligible dependant.

 One final thing to be aware of is the possibility that your ex-spouse could claim these deductions as if the child(ren) are living with them.
 In that scenario, the CRA will send letters to both of you and the one that can prove the custody gets to claim the credits.